wiraqutra/slack-status-auto-updater/README.md

 - Automatically sets your Slack status to "Active" during work hours and "Away" outside work hours
 - Updates status for lunch breaks and short breaks with random emojis that change daily
-- Sets status to "Away" on weekends and holidays
+- Sets status to "Away" on weekends
+- Recognizes holidays via a Google Calendar (the calendar must be added/subscribed to the executing account)
-- Recognizes holidays and special vacation periods (e.g., Independence Day, Thanksgiving, Christmas)
+- Recognizes special vacation periods (e.g., Independence Day, Thanksgiving, Christmas)
 - Easily customizable for different work schedules and company-specific holidays

 ## Prerequisites